AungKoLin828/LibraryManagementSystem/README.md

 1.Create "library" login role with passowrd is "library"

-2.Create "library_db" database and scheme with owner "library"
+2.Create "library_db" database and schema with owner "library"

 3.Run Script  [create_sql.sql] file from following